josmar-crwdstffng/angular/aio/content/guide/binding-syntax.md

 #### Example 2: a disabled button

-A button's `disabled` property is `false` by default so the button is enabled.
+The `disabled` property of a button is `false` by default so the button is enabled.

-When you add the `disabled` attribute, you are initializing the button's `disabled` property to `true` which disables the button.
+When you add the `disabled` attribute, you are initializing the `disabled` property of the button to `true` which disables the button.

 <code-example format="html" language="html">